emcoglab/ldm-query/README.md

 Options refer to parts of the command line invocation after the mode.
 These will always be a double hyphen, followed immediately by the option name, then with extra parameters following it, separated by spaces.
-For example, to compare the words "cat" and "dog" in the PPMI n-gram model trained on the BNC corpus with window radius 3, we would use the
+For example, to compare the words "cat" and "dog" using cosine distance in the log co-occurrence model trained on the subtitles corpus with window radius 5, we would use the
 command:

     python ldm-query.py \
         compare \
-            --corpus bnc \
+            --corpus subtitles \
-            --model ppmi-ngram \
+            --model log-cooccurrence \
+            --distance cosine \
-            --radius 3 \
+            --radius 5 \
             --word-pair "cat" "dog"

-which would produce the result XXX.
+which would produce the result 0.22612953158753657.

 Options can be given in any order after the mode, so we would get same result by running:

     python ldm-query.py \
         compare \
             --word-pair "cat" "dog" \
+            --distance cosine \
-            --model ppmi-ngram \
+            --model log-cooccurrence \
-            --radius 3 \
+            --radius 5 \
-            --corpus bnc
+            --corpus subtitles

 Some options can be used with several usage modes (such as `--corpus`, which is used with every mode), and some are specific (such as `--distance`, which is only used with the `compare` mode when using a vector-based LDM).